polirritmico/monokai-nightasty.nvim/README.md

 monokai-tasty.nvim
 ==================

-A Lua implementation of the very tasty vim-monokay-tasty.
+A Lua implementation of the very tasty vim-monokay-tasty with my personal stylish touch.

-_Now 86% tastier than competitors_

 ![Showcase](./docs/monokai.png)